ccdc-sandbox/COMCIFS_Structure_Prediction_Dictionary/README.md

 We encourage the community to contribute to both the dictionaries and the shared landscapes.

 * For Dictionaries: If you believe a data field is missing or a description could be improved, please open an issue or submit a pull request with your suggested changes.
-Alternatively, write to .
+Alternatively, write to _nfrancia@ccdc.cam.ac.uk_.

-* For Landscapes: Please follow the submission guidelines to add your CSP landscape to the `SharedLandscapes/CONTRIBUTING.md` folder.
+* For CSP Methods: Please follow the submission guidelines to add your CSP landscape to the `SharedMethods/CONTRIBUTING.md` folder.